GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 ## News

-**What's New:**
+### What's New

-- Plotting for every epoch, similar to Tensorboard
+- Added the DenseASPP network from CVPR 2018!

 - Added support for MobileNetV2 and InceptionV4 frontends!

 - Code restructuring.
 Much easier to expand and debug **You can now set the segmentation model and frontend to use (ResNet50, ResNet101, etc) separately as command line arguments.
 See the updated usage section below**

-**Coming Soon:**
+### Coming Soon

-- Anything that comes out at CVPR 2018!
+- Anything that comes out at CVPR 2018 and ECCV 2018!

-- Support for exporting inference graph.
+- More network frontends!

-Open up an issue to suggest a new feature or improvement!
+**Open up an issue to suggest a new feature or improvement!**

 ## Description
 This repository serves as a Semantic Segmentation Suite.
 The goal is to easily be able to implement, train, and test new Semantic Segmentation models!
 Complete with the following: